yiisoft/validator/docs/guide/built-in-rules-nested.md

 ## Basic usage (one-to-one relation)

-In many cases there is a need to validate related data in addition to current entity / model.
+In many cases there is a need to validate related data in addition to the current entity / model.
 There is a `Nested` rule for this purpose.

 ```php
 use Yiisoft\Validator\Rule\HasLength;